-Disposing Of Unwanted Output
+Disposing of Unwanted Output

 Sometimes "silence is golden," and we don't want output from a command, we just want to throw it away.
 This applies particularly to error and status messages.
 The system provides a way to do this by redirecting output to a special file called "/dev/null".
-This file is a system device called a bit bucket which accepts input and does nothing with it.
+This file is a system device often referred to as a bit bucket, which accepts input and does nothing with it.
 To suppress error messages from a command, we do this:

-[me@linuxbox ~]\$ ls -l /bin/usr 2> /dev/null
+[me@linuxbox ~]\$ ls -1 /bin/usr 2> /dev/null